Importing ready-made server blocklists on your own Mastodon server

 You will still be able to see your follows and follower lists when you look at your profile while logged in, but other people will not be able to see them.

-If you change your mind, repeat the process above but tick the box instead.
+If you change your mind and want to show your lists to others, repeat the process above but tick the box instead of un-ticking it.

 ↩ Back to the front page